Ready to hear the lowdown on the MSR Hubba. The one person tent I took with me on my 2-month hike across Britain?

 This is the first tent I’ve had that is inner-pitch first, not something I was keen on, to begin with, but I quickly realised it wasn’t an issue.

 The Hubba NX is one of the easiest tents I’ve ever put up (and down), I’ve not pitched hundreds but I’ve had my fair share of tents.

-In less than 3 minutes you can have the inner and poles set up, with or without pegs depending on how windy it is.
+In less than 3 minutes you can have the red inner and one-piece pole set up, with or without pegs depending on how windy it is.
 I will let you decide that option but don’t blame me if your tent blows away!

-Then in another 3-4 minutes, you can have the rainfly and guy ropes staked out.
+In another 3-4 minutes, you can have the green rainfly and guy ropes staked out.

 In around 6-7 minutes your little home is up.

 It takes longer to put the tent up on a windy day as things can tend to get tangled.
 If it’s not windy weather you might not even need to peg your tent out.